Gulivertx/cbatmo/README.md

 * New Charts to display the last 12 hours of data
 * Charts can now be change to see data for other measure (click the value of which you want to see the chart)

-~~This is a work in progress and could not work !
-I will tell you when this branch will be ready for test.~~ There is still some work to do but this version should now work without major issues.

 ## Development
 This project is a Web APP write in Javascript with **ReactJS, Redux** for the frontend and **ExpressJS** for the backend.